RWA & Private Credit

 Start Small

-RWA lending is still a maturing space.
+RWA lending is still maturing.
 The legal frameworks, recovery processes, and protocol designs are all evolving.
-Start with smaller allocations until you develop confidence in the space.
+Start with smaller allocations until you develop confidence.

 Bottom Line